Photography

 8” x 11” inches

-This series was created in collaboration with Filipino American artists Cyrena Rosati and Zak Ashburn, exploring our complex identities through lumen prints.
-These prints were developed using acids found in common Filipino ingredients, such as soy sauce and vinegar, blending cultural elements with the chemistry of creation.
+This series of lumen prints was a collaboration with Filipino American artists Cyrena Rosati and Zak Ashburn.
+These prints were developed by us using acids found in common Filipino ingredients, such as soy sauce and vinegar, blending cultural elements with the chemistry of creation.